ryanray/slack-lambda-weather/README.md

 # slack-lambda-weather
-Demonstrate Serverless Slack Slash Command Integration using AWS Lambda and AWS API Gateway
+Demonstrate Serverless Slack Slash Command Integration using AWS Lambda and AWS API Gateway.
+See [this blog post](http://www.ryanray.me/serverless-slack-integrations) for the full write up.

 ## Getting Started
 This project was built with the [aws-lambda-starter](https://github.com/ryanray/aws-lambda-starter).
 See docs for more info on commands.